EEOB-BioData/BCB546X-R/index.md

 License in source code form.
 It compiles and runs on a wide variety of UNIX platforms and similar systems (including FreeBSD and Linux), Windows and MacOS.

-Note that our lessons will focus on teaching the fundamentals of the programming language R, and will not teach statistical analysis.
+Note that in this course we will focus on the subset of the R language that allows you to conduct _exploratory data analysis (EDA)_.
+There are many resources on campus and elsewhere to explore the aother aspects of R.

 > ## Additional resources
 >